kshedden/case_studies/methods/survival.md

 There are many methods for statistical inference relating to survival functions.
-The *log rank test* is a formal hypothesis test of the null hypothesis that two survival functions are equal, e.g. the null hypothesis $S_0(t) \equiv S_1(t)$.
+The *log rank test* is a formal hypothesis test of the null hypothesis that two survival functions are equal, i.e. the null hypothesis $S_0(t) \equiv S_1(t)$.
 It is also possible to put confidence intervals around the estimated survival function $\hat{S}(t)$ to convey the precision with which it is estimated.